Challenge yourself: Take courses on the UC Santa Cruz campus

 Open Campus students who participate in courses taught at the main campus in Santa Cruz must contact the UCSC Disability Resource Center for services.
 Contact opencampus@ucsc.edu.
 The Open Campus team will help connect your with the Disability Resource Center.

-Resources for UCSC instructors and advisors
+Resources for instructors and advisors

-When a student requests enrollment, the Silicon Valley Extension Open Campus Registrar will reach out to the instructor or the department for approval.
 If the course has prerequisites, Extension may request transcripts from the student and send them to the instructor or department for review before the enrollment form is signed.
 Instructors may decline approval if prerequisites are not met.

 Please note that priority for enrollment goes to matriculated, degree-seeking students.
 It is at the discretion of the instructor and department to allow Open Campus students to enroll into the courses on an available basis.

 Open Campus students do not need registration codes and do not appear on the course roster.
-Because of this, they do not take up seats or join waitlists.
-Enrollment is based on instructor approval.
-If the instructor signs the enrollment form, you may enroll in the course even if it is full or has a waitlist.
+Because of this, you do not take up seats or join waitlists.

 UCSC Extension will send a DocuSign form to submit grades, please check your email for the form at the end of the quarter.